piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-drift_diffusion/drift_diffusion.md

 ## Particle-in-cell/Monte Carlo Collision (PIC/MCC)

-In this tutorial, we build upon the foundational concepts introduced in the fluid model tutorial for negative streamer simulations.
-While the fluid model provides a macroscopic perspective, the MCC model simulates the microscopic particle dynamics through direct Monte Carlo collision techniques.
-This approach allows us to capture electron collision and ionization events with high fidelity, particularly critical in simulating the formation and propagation of negative streamers in nitrogen gas.
-Here, we will guide you through setting up the MCC model in piclas for a detailed and accurate streamer analysis.
+In this tutorial, we extend the concepts introduced in the fluid-based streamer simulation to a fully kinetic particle model using the Particle-in-Cell (PIC) method combined with Monte Carlo Collisions (MCC).
+Unlike the fluid model, which uses a macroscopic description of electron transport, the PIC-MCC model resolves the motion and collisions of individual particles, enabling detailed modeling of ionization and streamer dynamics in nitrogen gas.
 This tutorial demonstrates how to simulate a negative streamer discharge using the Particle-in-Cell (PIC) with Monte Carlo Collision (MCC) model in PICLas.

-A streamer discharge is a form of plasma created when an electric field in a gas accelerates free electrons, leading to further ionization.
-We will focus on simulating the evolution of a negative streamer propagating in a 1D domain.

-Negative streamers are associated with the rapid propagation of electrons under the influence of strong electric fields in gases like nitrogen or air.
-When these electrons ionize the gas, they create an ionization front which can grow rapidly if the electric field is strong enough.

-Before beginning the tutorial, copy the `pic-poisson-streamer` directory from the tutorial folder in the top level directory to a separate location

-    cp -r $PICLAS_PATH/tutorials/pic-poisson-streamer .
-    cd pic-poisson-streamer

-If the piclas repository is located in the home directory,

-    cp -r /home/$(whoami)/piclas/tutorials/pic-poisson-streamer .
-    cd pic-poisson-streamer
+The simulation setup largely mirrors the structure used in the fluid case, and only the key differences will be described here.
+For general steps such as mesh generation and basic solver configuration, please refer to the corresponding sections in the fluid-based tutorial.

-For the second part of the tutorial, switch into the `pic-mcc` directory via
+Before beginning the tutorial, go back to the parent directory `pic-poisson-streamer` that you copied from the tutorial folder at the beginning of the tutorial.
+For the second part of the tutorial, switch now into the `pic-mcc` directory

     cd pic-mcc

 before continuing with the mesh building section.
-Then, the species database needs to be copied into that directory of a symbolic link needs to be created
+Then again, the species database needs to be within that directory, so a symbolic link needs to be created

     ln -s $PICLAS_PATH/SpeciesDatabase.h5